Skip to main content

 • input: test.yaml

-• default output: test.yaml.correlated.yaml
+• default output: test.correlated.yaml

 Minimal examples